City of London School: History

 At this point, the City Lands Committee started to search for better locations for a school.
 They selected Honey Lane Market, a site on Milk Street, as their preferred location.
-However, this proposal faced the same funding difficulties as the workhouse proposal; only £300 per year was available, insufficient to build and maintain a school.
+However, this proposal faced the same funding difficulties as the workhouse proposal: only £300 per year was available, insufficient to build and maintain a school.
 This problem was not recognised until the bill to found the school reached the House of Lords.
 An altered bill was finalised in 1834, removing any references to the London Workhouse and addressing the Lords' objections.

-The altered bill was passed as an Act of Parliament, the Establishment of Honey Lane Market School Act 1834 (c.
-35).
+The altered bill was passed as an act of Parliament, the Establishment of Honey Lane Market School Act 1834 (4 & 5 Will.
+4. c.
+35 Pr.).
 It was this act which founded the City of London School, which initially had around 400 pupils.
-The act gave the Corporation of London a duty to maintain a school on the Honey Lane Market site and so gave control over almost every aspect of the school's running to the Corporation.
+The act gave the Corporation of London a duty to maintain a school on the Honey Lane Market site and so gave control over almost every aspect of the school's running to the corporation.
 A committee was also set up to manage the school, with Hale as chairman.
 Although the committee's powers were initially limited, they gained more control over time as they made important decisions for the school.

-The act gave the new school an annual budget of £900 (around £107,348.28 in 2016) from the bequest while the governors of the City of London Corporation School, who still wanted to implement their original idea, gained nothing, only retaining the old workhouse income.
+The act gave the new school an annual budget of £900 (around £107,000 in 2016) from the bequest while the governors of the City of London Corporation School, who still wanted to implement their original idea, gained nothing, only retaining the old workhouse income.
 Both Hale and the Corporation of London were also eager to create this second school, which the governors of the City of London Corporation School had proposed.
 Despite their efforts, the other school was not founded until 1854, as the Freemen's Orphanage School, in Brixton with Hale as chairman.
 The Freemen's Orphanage School still exists today as the City of London Freemen's School in Surrey.